-Altitude sickness comes in three basic forms: acute mountain sickness, high-altitude pulmonary edema and high-altitude cerebral edema.
-Acute mountain sickness is the most common, as it affects more than 50 percent of people who ascend higher than 8,000 feet (2,400 meters) in a relatively short time span.
+Altitude sickness comes in three basic forms: acute mountain sickness, high-altitude pulmonary edema, and high-altitude cerebral edema.
+Acute mountain sickness is the most common, as it affects more than 50 percent of people who ascend higher than 2,400 metres or 8,000 feet.
 It’s caused by the lower levels of oxygen in the air at high elevations; your lungs can’t take in as much oxygen as they’re used to and your heart and lungs have to work harder to keep your blood oxygenated.
 Symptoms of acute mountain sickness include dizziness, fatigue, nausea, headaches and difficulty sleeping.
-Acute mountain sickness usually goes away within a few days as long as you remain well hydrated and stay at the same altitude until the symptoms pass.
+Acute mountain sickness usually goes away within a few days as your body naturally adjusts, as long as you remain well hydrated and stay at the same altitude until the symptoms pass.

-At the end of the day, there is no scientific evidence on whether or not the leaves actually help.
-We have asked all our Alpaca trekkers and each one has a different answer, but they all seeem to enjoy participating in the Peruvian tradition of coca tea in the morning, eespecially when its delivered to your tent as your wake up call by your amazing Alpaca guide.
+While there is limited scientific evidence on whether or not the leaves actually help, many travelers and hikers have found them effective for treating altitude symptoms or ‘Soroche.’
+We asked our Alpaca trekkers and each one has a different answer, but they all enjoy participating in the Peruvian tradition of coca tea in the morning, especially when its delivered to their tent as their wake up call by an amazing Alpaca guide.